 Safety and Risk Management

 Safety at Adventure Treks begins with experienced trip leaders and regional directors.
-They each average more than six years of Adventure Treks experience.
-Our leadership team facilitates an extensive 14- to 18-day instructor training where we review detailed safety procedures and set the tone for a safe, fun summer.
-We are proud to say that in more than 24 years, we have safely worked with more than 18,000 students.
+Our leadership team facilitates an extensive 14- to 21-day instructor training where we review procedures and set the tone for a safe, fun summer.
+We are proud to say that in 30 years, we have safely worked with more than 20,000 students.

 Strong, close-knit, and inclusive communities develop when there is a sense of mutual respect among all members.
 Our instructors empower our students to create a culture of kindness in their group, and to be as concerned about the well-being of the community as they are for themselves.
 We help students understand that a good community includes both physical and emotional safety, and they’ll discover how one’s actions can impact the group.
 We encourage students to have fun, challenge themselves, be willing to try new things, volunteer for tasks, do more than their fair share, and maintain a positive mental attitude no matter the circumstances.
 This expedition mentality is a core value of the Adventure Treks experience.